-A clear sign of USB 3 support is that the USB ports in your computer identify themselves are being unique USB 3 sockets.
-It is very common for USB 3 sockets to contain blue plastic, somewhat that was very rare before USB 3 and has since come to signify USB 3 functionality.
+A clear sign of USB 3 support is that the USB ports in your computer identify themselves as being unique USB 3 sockets.
+It is very common for USB 3 sockets to contain blue plastic, something that was very rare before USB 3 and has since become somewhat of a standard to signify a USB 3 port.
 This can be seen in the photos below on the side of a laptop and the back of a desktop PC.

 USB 3 also introduced a couple of new plug interfaces.
 The image below left shows a "USB 3 Micro B" plug (often used on small portable devices) and the one on the right is a "USB 3 B-Type" plug (normally only found on desktop devices).
 If you have cables or sockets with these connection type then your system definitely supports USB 3.

 Just because you have USB 3 ports it doesn't necessarily mean that you are using USB 3 devices plugged into them.
 Remember, USB 3 ports are backwardly compatible with older revisions of the USB standard.
 You should confirm that at least one of your USB devices is made for USB 3 as if this isn't the case it is unlikely that you are experiencing the Bluetooth+USB3 problem.

 As mentioned above, some USB 3 ports have new unique socket types.
 So if you have devices plugged into any of the socket types discussed above then you definitely have USB 3 devices.

 Some USB 3 devices use the same socket types as the older generation USB standards, so these require a little more work to confirm if the devices themselves were made for USB 3 or not.